1,000+ Opportunities

 Trusted by 100s of small business owners Experience working on 1000s of RFP responses Success stories in virtually every industry you can check out by clicking here.

-Based on current listing details, eligibility includes: Municipal conservation or agricultural commissions with an approved (or draft) Open Space and Recreation Plan on file with the Division of Conservation Services.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Municipal conservation or agricultural commissions with an approved (or draft) Open Space and Recreation Plan on file with the Division of Conservation Services.
+Confirm the full requirements in the official notice before applying.

-The current target date is July 9, 2026.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for Local Acquisitions for Natural Diversity (LAND) Grant Program are due July 9, 2026.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.